Superdiffusive quantum work and adiabatic quantum evolution in finite temperature chaotic Fermi systems: Introduction

 Real systems are, however, always subject to finite temperature.
 Here we therefore extend our previous, $T=0$ temperature fermionic random matrix approach~\cite{Grabarits1,Grabarits2} to \emph{finite} temperatures.
 The random matrix models studied here capture the properties of driven chaotic and disordered Fermi-systems such as metallic nano-grains~\cite{matrixreview}.
 The latter represent prototypical examples of chaotic Fermi systems, and form an ideal experimental testbed to study the interplay of many-body time evolution and disorder~\cite{Kastnerreview,Coulomb_book,pekola,pekola2,calorimetry1}.

-We generalize the determinant formula of Ref.~\onlinecite{Grabarits1} to $ T\ne 0 $ temperatures, and compute the full work distribution as well as its variance and expectation value.
+We generalize the determinant formula of Ref.~\onlinecite{Grabarits1} to $ T\ne 0 $ temperatures, where the quantum mechanical average is taken with respect to a thermal density matrix as opposed to the ground state (i.e., the initial state is drawn from a thermal distribution)\cite{footnoteA}.
+We compute the full work distribution as well as its variance and expectation value.
 We find that two main regimes must be distinguished at finite temperature: for average works $\avleft W\avright$ small compared to the total thermal energy of the Fermi liquid, $E_T\sim T^2$, work distribution is close to Gaussian, and its variance is proportional to $\delta W^2\sim \avleft W\avright$, as naively and classically expected, based upon the central limit theorem.
 For injected work larger than $E_T$, however, work distribution {\em deviates} from Gaussian, and work is superdiffusive, $\delta W^2\sim \avleft W\avright^{3/2}$, as found at $T=0$ temperature.

 As mentioned before, our definition of work allows us to study the probability of adiabatic processes even at finite temperatures.
 We find that $P^\text{ad}(t) $ also displays markedly different behavior in the small- and large work regimes.